As is said, this is an attempt to follow ssloy

 's tinyrenderer course (older version here) but without stepping half a foot outside GNU bash & ANSI escape sequences.
 And as seen from the state of this repo - it's... not really going too well.

-No AI/vibe coding was used.
+No vibe coding/AI that edit the codebase.
 This bad idea is 100% birth from a human, start to finish.

 Once again, good question.